How does one go about finding artistic inspiration? This is a question I have been asking myself

 form of finding inspiration.

-like there is no excuse or set of words that can help me explain this lack
+But first I must say, I live where there is natural beauty everywhere, so there is no excuse or set of words that can help me explain this lack

 of creative flow.

-As a naturally busy person with a creative heart my view of something is going to always be different from most.
-I am focused on movement over detail because loose painting makes me feel alive.
+As a naturally busy person with a creative heart my view of something can differ from day to day as I am more focused on movement over detail.

 My Artistic Inspirational Plan

-wrote a color name on the blank side of each one.
+paintings I talk about all the time.
+I cut them into strips then wrote a color name on the blank side of each one.

-I am thinking I might share that evaluation here because today my word was yellow.
+Today my word was yellow.
 Can you believe it on a dark rainy day that was my word.

 Carole West